COURSE STRUCTURE AND SYALLABUS FOR

 Unit II

-Principles of MHD power generation, ideal MHD generator performance, practical MHD generator,
+generation, ideal MHD generator performance, practical MHD generator,

 MHD technology.